selimanac/defold-astar/README.md

 Total cost of the path

 ##### path
-Path table with x and y coordinates.
+Table with x and y coordinates.
 First value is the given start point.

 ```lua
 local start_x = 1